 As a kid, I used fish bowls and jars for containers and gathered Princess Pine and mosses from the woods along with cuttings from my father’s greenhouse.
 It’s time to up my terrarium game.
 I bought containers and plants this go-round.

-You’ll see 4 different styles of terrariums made here and in the video, two by Brielle and two by me.
+You’ll see 4 four different styles of terrariums made here and in the video, two by Brielle and two by me.

 There are many to choose from in regards to size, shape, trim color, style, open container or closed container, and price.
 Just make sure it’s a glass container as you want to see your beautiful terrarium.